quaxsze/flask_restplus_udata/CONTRIBUTING.rst

 Provide as much informations as possible to specify the issues:

-- the flask-restplus version used
+- the flask-restplus-udata version used
 - a stacktrace
 - installed applications list
 - a code sample to reproduce the issue